author montage

 Jesse by Todd Wolfson

 Jesse Sublett’s published works include critically acclaimed detective novels as well as true crime and works on culture, history and biography.
-His essays and features have been published in the New York Times, Texas Monthly, Texas Observer and the Austin Chronicle.
-At bottom, see a select list of Jesse’s published books.
+His essays and features have been published in the New York Times, Texas Monthly, Texas Observer, Texas Highways, and the Austin Chronicle.

-…More press in the Austin-American Statesman blog Think Austin by Michael Barnes, who says readers “swarmed” his June 20 interview with Jesse about the writing of Last Gangster in Austin.
+In his Austin-American Statesman blog Think Austin Michael Barnes says readers “swarmed” his June 20 interview with Jesse about the writing of Last Gangster in Austin.
 Read a selection of reader responses and view photos of the infamous madame Hattie Valdes, whom Jesse also wrote about in 1960s Austin Gangsters: Organized Crime that Rocked the Capital (2015).

 Jesse writes about the writing of Last Gangster in Austin in Texas Highways online .
 Nice headline: “Author Jesse Sublett Delves Into Austin’s Criminal Underbelly.”
 Read it now here and find out the Austin diners and cafes where Frank and his hired guns used to meet and plan their devious deeds and criminal exploits.

-Big news day: Jesse’s interview with Joe Gross is now live at the Austin Chronicle.
-Read it!
+Check out: Jesse’s interview with Joe Gross at the Austin Chronicle.
 Favorite quote:

 Ultimately, Last Gangster is about what all true-crime stories are about (hell, what most stories, period, are about): power.
 More specifically, Sublett elaborated, ‘how power moves up from the very bottom of society up to the top. … Frank started making connections when he was in prison as a very young man.
 He knew the Italian Mafia from the junkyards scene in Waco.
 So he moves from junkyards to the prison system to the bail bond business, up into connections with county law enforcement and [the] criminal justice system.
 And he’s kind of blatant about it, in a Donald Trump kind of way.

-Also in the AC today, Jay Trachtenberg’s book review: Ronnie Earle, Gangbuster: Jesse Sublett revisits Austin’s criminal past in Last Gangster in Austin.
+In the Austin Chronicle, read Jay Trachtenberg’s book review: Ronnie Earle, Gangbuster: Jesse Sublett revisits Austin’s criminal past in Last Gangster in Austin.
 Says Trachtenberg:

 Sublett constructs the story with a sharp eye and a hard-boiled flair.
 This stuff is his bread and butter, and although hampered in his research by the pandemic lockdown, he was still able to give us a gripping account of this true Austin crime saga.

-Last week, Jesse chatted with David Brown about “Last Gangster in Austin” on the Texas Standard.
+Jesse chatted with David Brown about “Last Gangster in Austin” on the Texas Standard.
 The interview runs just over eight minutes….
 The audio edition of “Last Gangster in Austin” has dropped.
 Listen to the sample at Audible.com.
-We think voice actor Mark Bramhall did a great job reading the book… And Texas Monthly plugs “Last Gangster in Austin” in a round-up of “Things to Do, Read, Watch and Visit in Texas this Summer.”
-Since the competition runs the gamut from rowdy dolphin to a terrifying magician played by Ethan Hawke, we feel honored that Jesse’s true crime saga tops the list.
+We think voice actor Mark Bramhall did a great job reading the book.

 Last Gangster in Austin is a “vividly detailed and stylishly written portrait of an Austin long gone by,” according to the influential trade mag Kirkus.
 The review calls out several choice, colorful lines about the story’s hero, longtime district attorney Ronnie Earle, along with the antagonist, Frank Smith.